 Events also allow us to narrow the gap between the farmer and the consumers, creating an open channel for communication and feedback, believing that action can be taken on either input.
 One of the things I appreciate about the farmers market is the networking opportunity it creates to expand your family.

 Many small business owners put outstanding efforts into offering authentic community crafts, from consumables to artistic products.
 Everyone works so hard to bring togetherness in the community socially and economically.

 Baldwin Park community market is a great example.
 It's unique in the way they support community initiatives.
-The Ace events management Audrea and Caroline work hard to bring vendors and Baldwin residents together.
+Bellamy Productions and More LLC Team work hard to bring vendors and Baldwin residents together.
+Big shout out to Audrey and Caroline for their dedication and the love they show the vendors and our customers at the market.
 This community is vibrant and very welcoming to anyone at any time.
 This creates a good environment for locals and visitors, including us.

 One day I was alone at my stand for the farmers market, making it difficult to walk away from my spot.
 This day I found myself in a situation where I ran out of Almond milk for my lattes.
 A group of ladies stopped by and wanted coffee with an Almond milk option, and I had to turn them away with apologies.
 A few minutes later, they showed up with a gallon of milk.
 I was in at to see this kind of love being expressed to me.
 This is what I meant by a community that comes together to support the cause of small businesses.

 Expos, trade shows, and sponsorship events like 1Million Cup Orlando are other avenues that give us exposure.
 Coffee is all about creating and building relationships.
 I have experienced that 80% of the time in this business is spent developing this relationship, and 20% is transactional.